fluffybunnies/glados/README.md

 ### To Do
 - Forever updates
-	- Modify key to be the target url instead of the entire command
 	- Save data locally in case of reboot to avoid missing a change event
 - Improve Readme